 Dry brushing with gouache is a very straightforward technique when you use dry brush dipped in paint on dry paper/canvas.

-It works for adding texture to your painting like rustic motives, old wood or bricks.
 By nature, gouache has a very creamy texture and are not notorious for working for impasto unlike acrylics, but you can imitate the natural wood grain with dry brush.

 This approach is great for creating multi-tonal effects, fine details, backgrounds, and highlights.
 It also adds dark and light tones to your gouache color.
-The dry brushing technique may be ideal for you if you’re into painting landscapes or natural sceneries.

-Furthermore, this technique is simple and easy to do.
 The paintbrush you’ll use here is nearly dry yet still holds paint.
 To dry brush with gouache, simply dip your brush into a slightly damp paint and wipe it out with a paper towel or a palette.
-Apply the dry brush across your paper or canvas to create a light, feathery look on your painting.

 Wet-on-dry